Table of Contents

 In today’s day and age, cyber liability and cybercrime are a close second and necessary to protect.
-Remember, law firms are responsible for a large amount of sensitive client and partner data, which makes data security an absolute must, and data breaches one of the greatest risks that lawyers face.
+Remember, law firms are responsible for a large amount of sensitive client and partner data, making data security an absolute must, and data breaches are one of the greatest risks lawyers face.

 Adequate protection from a potential claim, warranted or not, can help ensure financial security, success, and longevity.
 Law firms, therefore, need to insulate with an impeccable risk management plan.

 Finding the Right Insurance for Law Firms

 The best way to obtain the right insurance for law firms is to do it carefully and with the guidance of real experts who not only understand business insurance but also understand the needs of your industry.
 Not every law firm needs the same policies, and many factors go into deciding what type of coverage your law firm needs.

 Research is vital for getting the right coverage, and you can never be too careful about what types of policies you purchase.
 Make sure that you understand the limits and rules of the policies, what they entail, and what needs to happen for the coverage to be activated.

 Since you are an attorney or a team of attorneys, be sure you understand what the policies offer you in terms of representation.
 Can you represent yourself, or does the policy require you to use a third-party law firm to handle the claim?

 A lawyer’s premiums go up as their exposure to risk and claims increases.
 A new attorney has a short legal history and therefore is less likely to have a legal malpractice claim made for past legal services.